 - Are you married? – Again, while questions like this may come across as nothing more than small talk, discriminating against prospective employees on the basis of sexual orientation is unfortunately common, and a question like this might be an attempt to probe into your sexual orientation.

-What are Illegal Interview Questions?
+What are Illegal Interview Questions in 2023?

-As per EEOC(Equal Employment Opportunity Commission), It is Illegal to ask questions about Race, Color, Sex, Country, Religion, Age, Marital Status etc
+As per EEOC(Equal Employment Opportunity Commission), It is Illegal to ask questions about Race, Color, Sex, Country, Religion, Age, Marital Status, etc.

 Some More Illegal Interview Questions are

 - How many children do you have?

 - Do you go to the temple?

 If you are asked any of these questions in the course of an interview, you are not legally required to answer them, and you may even want to discuss the incident with an employment lawyer who can further advise you on your rights and options.
 Instead of answering these questions, you can politely try and steer the conversation back to your qualifications for the position in question.
 More advice on dealing with these kinds of questions can be found.